Board of Directors

 Advisors

-Paul is the acting Director of the University of Wisconsin –Milwaukee Field Station for 2023 and 2024.
+Paul is the acting Director of the University of Wisconsin–Milwaukee Saukville Field Station for 2023 and 2024.
 His responsibilities at the Field Station include administering the research and educational activities of the Field Station, managing the natural areas owned by UWM, supporting other researchers and educators using the Field Station, and supporting educational outreach activities.
 On the main campus of UWM in Milwaukee, Paul manages the Biological Sciences Greenhouse, including supporting the botanical needs of the Department’s instructional courses and overseeing the research activities in the greenhouse.
 Paul also holds an Adjunct Full Professor appointment at the Milwaukee Institute of Art & Design.

-Sharon G. Fandel, Department of Natural Resources
+Peter Duerkop, Department of Natural Resources